Esri/arcade-expressions/popup/operating-hours.md

 ## Output

-Depending on the settings used, several different output designes are possible.
+Depending on the settings used, several different output designs are possible.
 Overall, however, the final output will show the operating hours of a location, and if desired, if the location is currently open or closed.